jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 I tell my fellow doctors: wash your hands.
 Use chlorinated lime solution.

-"Quiet, Dr. Semmelweis, you fool!"
+"Quiet, Dr. Semmelweis, you Hungarian fool!"

 I show them the numbers.
 "We are carrying death from the corpses to the mothers."